Need Help With Divorce?

 Alimony in Your Sarasota Divorce Case Alimony can be the most difficult issue to settle in a Florida divorce case.
 Why?
 Because, there is no set formula for determining alimony in Florida.
 Adding to the complexity is the fact

 Child Custody Basics for Sarasota Family Law Cases Child custody is determined by a Parenting Plan in Sarasota divorce and paternity cases.
 In other words, the term for child custody in Florida is a Parenting Plan.
-I often have folks tell me
+I often have folks tell me that

 Child Support in Your Sarasota Family Law Case Child support for your case in Sarasota, Florida is calculated using a statewide schedule.
 If you would like to review the detailed statute, I have provided the link: Section 61.30, Florida Statutes How